cschell/IEEE-AIVR-2022-Paper-Data-and-Code/Readme.md

 This repository contains data and code from the paper ["Comparison of Data Encodings and Machine Learning Architectures for User Identification on Arbitrary Motion Sequences"](https://www.bibsonomy.org/bibtex/25a80aafea4af83be01e831e36d529c80/hci-uwb) published on the IEEE AIVR 2022 by Christian Rack, Andreas Hotho and Marc Erich Latoschik.

-If you have any questions, feel free to open an issue or to contact [Christian Racl](christian.rack@uni-wuerzburg.de).
+If you have any questions, feel free to open an issue or to contact [Christian Rack](christian.rack@uni-wuerzburg.de).

 ## Structure